Raphael-Boichot/The-TinyGB-Printer/README.md

 ![](/Images/Game_examples.png)
 (yes I suck at Surfing Pikachu)

-## Compatible with all games using the Game Boy Printer
+## Compatible with ALL games using the Game Boy Printer
 In *Italics* games working fine in automatic mode, in **bold** games requiring the push button to tear paper, or tear mode.
 All known homebrews to date are compatible with the automatic mode.

-(and yes, for who wonders if I'm crazy, I've tested all games in this list and save hacked most of them to access and test all cryptic printing features)
+(and yes, for who wonders if I'm crazy, I've tested ALL games in this list and save hacked most of them to access and test all cryptic printing features)

 - *1942*
 - *Alice in Wonderland (US version only, Euro version not printer compatible)*